forcedotcom/salesforcedx-vscode/docs/_articles/en/apex/apex-get-started.md

      }
 }
 ```
-Next we’ll add a trigger that calls this `applyDiscount` method.
+Next add a trigger that calls this `applyDiscount` method.

 ### Add an Apex Trigger
 An Apex trigger is a piece of code that executes before or after records of a particular type are inserted, updated, or deleted from the database.
 Every trigger runs with a set of context variables that provide access to the records that caused the trigger to fire.